abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_tutorials.rst

    .. cssclass:: toctableopencv

    =========== =======================================================
-   |Objde|     In this section you will object detection techniques like face detection etc.
+   |Objde|     In this section you will learn about object detection techniques like face detection etc.

    =========== =======================================================